ect123/temp-map-projections/content/introduction.md

 <details>
 <summary>Who remembers which projection Google Maps uses and why?</summary>

-Web Mercator
+<i>Web Mercator
 <br>
-- _Wherever you are on the map, up and down are north and south and left and right are west and east_
+- Wherever you are on the map, up and down are north and south and left and right are west and east
 <br>
-- _Preserves angles of roads_
+- Preserves angles of roads
 <br>
-- _At large scales, the conformality of the projection preserves shapes, such as buildings_
+- At large scales, the conformality of the projection preserves shapes, such as buildings
 <br>
-- _Objects around the equator are to scale relative to one another, while objects closer to the poles appear larger than they really are_
+- Objects around the equator are to scale relative to one another, while objects closer to the poles appear larger than they really are</i>

 </details>
 <br>